Comparing Numbers: Marshmallow maths

 - After the story, introduce the vocabulary: Greater than, Less than, and Equal toUsing the reference posters.

-- Using the marshmallows, or other manipulatives, show examples of greater than, less than, and equal to.
+- Using the marshmallow, or other manipulatives, show examples of greater than, less than, and equal to.

 - Once you have modeled a few examples, invite students to make the symbols with their hands to compare the two groups.
 Repeat as needed.

-- Show students how to make the cereal holders using marshmallows by sticking 1 toothpick in each marshmallow and then placing cereal onto the toothpick.
+- Show students how to make the cereal holders using marshmallows by sticking one toothpick in each marshmallow and then placing cereal onto the toothpick.

 - Remind students that they are using the marshmallows and cereal as tools to compare two numbers.